jcaste94/importance_sampling/README.md

 # Econ 722 - Spring 2020
 ## Posterior Samplers: Importance Sampling

-Implementation of the importance sampling algorithm assuming a normal N(0,1) posterior density and a student t distribution with 4 degrees of freedom for the importance sampling density.
+### PS1 - problem 2

+It includes the implementation of the importance sampling algorithm, its evaluation under different number of draws from the auxiliary distribution and computation of bias, variance and the inefficiency factor.